Alberta Probate Fees: Legal Cost of Probating Estates

 Legal Fees For Probate In Calgary And Edmonton, Alberta

-Alberta probate fees can be broken down into two categories.
+People usually worry about the cost of legal services.
+With respect to probate, Alberta probate fees can be broken down into two categories.
 The categories include the Alberta probate fees charged by the Government of Alberta and the cost of a hiring a lawyer to make the probate application for you.
 Learn more below but know that the Calgary and Edmonton based law firm of Kahane Law Office makes applications for probate across the province.
-New to the understanding probate?
+New to the idea of trying to understand probate?
 Watch our video on What is Probate.
-If you need to learn more about probate fees in Alberta, call Kahane Law Office in both Calgary and Edmonton.
+If you need or want to learn more about probate fees in Alberta, call Kahane Law Office in both Calgary and Edmonton.

 Government Of Alberta Probate Fees

 The Alberta Government probate fees utilize a tiered system based on the value of the estate.
-Unlike other provinces, in Alberta, probate fees are based on estate value ranges.
-The Surrogate Court rules set out these fees and can be changed by the Alberta Government.
+Sometimes people refer to this as a scaled fee structure.
+Unlike other provinces, in Alberta, probate fees utilize a system based on estate value ranges.
+The Surrogate Court rules set out these fees and can be changed by the Alberta Government at anytime.
 There is not a percent amount that charged on the estate.
 This means that a cap exists in this province as to the fees the government charges.
 For more information about the Alberta probate fees charged by the government please use this link.

 Legal Fees For Probate Applications